7-things-youll-wish-you-knew-before-implementing-BIMI

 BIMI (Brand Indicators for Message Identification) is a new email standard that allows businesses to attach registered logos to DMARC authenticated emails.
 It’s an exciting development in the email world, and there’s much anticipation about how it’s already impacting the future of email marketing.

-We at Red Sift (in partnership with Entrust) offer the only end-to-end BIMI and DMARC certification solution, and so we’ve already helped a number of organizations get BIMI certified with VMC, and start showing their registered logo in email.
+We at Red Sift (in partnership with Entrust) offer the only end-to-end BIMI and DMARC certification solution, helping hundreds of organizations to get BIMI certified with Verified Mark Certificate (VMC,) and start showing their registered logo in email.

 In this blog, we’ll walk you through the 7 things you need to know before implementing BIMI.